Flat Roof Leaks vs Sloped Roof Leaks

 The leaks in your flat roof can be up to twenty feet from where you see the leak’s evidence, and the water can then travel through each of the roof layers.
 There may not necessarily be external damage, but the water can still be within those inner layers causing damage and leaking.
 Thus, the leaks in flat roofs can be incredibly covert.

-The first thing you want to do when finding a leak on a flat roof is to go inside the building and look for evidence of leaks.
+The first thing you want to do when finding a leak on a flat roof is to go inside the building and look for evidence of water damage on the ceiling or in the attic.
 If water is dripping in your house, a leak is likely.
 While water dripping in your home is a blatant sign of a roof leak, there are many other signs that you can look out for before any leaking like that occurs.
 Water staining is one of the most significant indicators that you have a roof leak.
 Ceiling discoloring on your building’s highest floor often means that you have an issue with your roof.
-Thus, even small stains can indicate that you have a problem with your roof, and you should always pay careful attention to where you find discoloration.
+Thus, even small stains can indicate a problem with your roof, and you should always pay careful attention to where you find discoloration.

-While water stains are the most obvious, it is far from the only sign of leak you might experience.
+While water stains are the most obvious, but they are far from the only sign of leak you might experience.
 Because mold needs water to grow, if you notice that you have mold growing on the top floor of your building and don’t have a different cause for the growth, mold is a red flag and should always cause you to investigate your roof further, but we are not experts on mold, so you’ll have to seek professionals in that area to handle the mold itself.
-Additionally, when you have leaks, you may also see bubbles in your building.
+When you have leaks, you may also see bubbles in your walls or ceiling.
 Water can gather behind the paint and push the paint out to form bubbles.
-This collection of water is a strong sign that something is wrong, and it can often suggest that there’s a problem with your roof.
+This collection of water is a strong sign that something is wrong, and it can often suggest a problem with your roof.

 Identifying Signs Of Damage From The Ground

-You’ll have to look for exterior signs of water damage as well because there are many signs that you may spot on the outside of your roof.
-When you check, make sure to do so on a dry day, or else it will be hard to identify leaking versus normal wetness.
+You’ll also have to look for exterior signs of water damage because there are many signs you may spot on the outside of your roof.
+When you check, do so on a dry day, or else it will be hard to identify leaking versus normal wetness.
 Just as you may see mold inside your building, you may also spot mold outside your building.
-Gutter issues are another sign that you may have problems with your roof.
+Gutter and drainage issues are another sign that you may have problems with your roof.
 When you have rusty, bent, or otherwise broken gutters, your roof may struggle to drain excess water, which can then cause leakage.
 Thus, ensuring your gutters are in good shape is a vital part of keeping your roof healthy.

 Remember that while water paths are less predictable in flat roofs, no roof is completely flat, and they all have at least a bit of a slope.
 The direction of that slope is also helpful to observe as you go through these early steps because it can give you more information about where the water will go.